CtrlAiDel/How-to-Run-Multiple-AI-Models-with-Ollama-and-Open-WebUI-in-Docker/README.md

 ### **Accessing and Using Ollama UI**

-1. **Open Web Browser**:
-   - Navigate to `http://localhost:3000/` to access the Ollama UI.

-2. **Navigating the OpenWebUI (also known as Ollama UI)**:
-   - Begin by selecting a desired model from the dropdown options, for example, "llava".
-   - For AI to analyze or create content, either upload images or enter commands.

-The process to engage with the OpenWebUI/Ollama UI is straightforward and user-centric:

 1. **Online LLM Access via Port Forwarding**:
    - Open both port 3000 and 11434 in TCP for UI and API respectively.
    - Access via `http://"Your IP":3000`.

+2. **Navigating the OpenWebUI (also known as Ollama UI)**:
-2. From the dropdown menu at the top of the page, pick a model that suits your needs, such as "llava".
+   - From the dropdown menu at the top of the page, pick a model that suits your needs, such as "llava".
+   - For AI to analyze or create content, either upload images or enter commands.

+3. **Discovering Model Files**:
-3. To initiate AI analysis or content creation, navigate to the left-side menu and opt for "Modelfiles".
-Following this, click on "Discover a Modelfile" to proceed.
+   - Navigate to the left-side menu and opt for "Modelfiles".
+Click on "Discover a Modelfile" to proceed.

 ### Updating Ollama and Ollabe Web UI: Docker Desktop Guide